wordjelly/WJ_Validator/README.md

 /***
 For remote validation, you need to define a simple function to return the ajax settings.
 It is exactly the same as making a $.ajax(settings) call using jquery.
+The function you specify always accepts two params.
+1. def -> the validate_with hash that you specified.
+2. e -> the event that triggered the validation.
 ***/
 var ajax_for_my_field_id = function(def,e){
 		var ajax_settings = {